 While it is possible for many units to serve as the fundamental building blocks of a system, the following seven were chosen for historical and practical reasons to serve as the fundamental units of the International System of Units.

 The meter is the fundamental unit of length in the International System of Units.
-It was originally defined in 1799 as one ten-millionth of the distance from the equator to the north pole as measured on a line of longitude passing through Paris.
-This would then fix the circumference of the earth at the reasonably convenient value of 40 million meters.
+It was originally defined in 1799 as one ten millionth of the distance from the equator to the north pole as measured on a line of longitude passing through Paris.
+This would then fix the circumference of the Earth at the reasonably convenient value of 40 million meters.
 There are two problems with this statement, however.
-First, although nearly spherical to the eye, the earth is slightly flattened and deviates from the geometric ideal by about one part in three hundred.
-A trip around the equator would be 134 km longer that a trip around the poles.
+First, although nearly spherical to the eye, the Earth is slightly flattened at the poles and deviates from the geometric ideal by about one part in three hundred.
+A trip around the equator is 134 km longer that a trip around the poles.
 Second, a small mistake was made when measuring the equator to pole distance through Paris.
-The length of the actual meter thus differs from its expected length by about one part in four thousand.
+Thus the length of the actual meter differs from its expected length by about one part in four thousand.

-In 1889, the BIPM in Paris constructed a precisely machined, platinum-iridium cylinder from the 1799 definition to serve as the international prototype of the kilogram [kg].
-Like the international prototype meter (which was constructed at the same time) access to the international prototype kilogram is strictly controlled to reduce wear and tear on it from normal use and to prevent its accidental or intentional destruction.
-Unlike the meter, however, no reproducible experiment has yet been designed to define the kilogram.
-If this prototype should somehow become damaged, the definition of the kilogram would itself become damaged.
+In 1889, the BIPM in Paris constructed a precisely machined, platinum-iridium cylinder from the 1799 definition to serve as the international prototype of the kilogram.
+Like the international prototype meter (which was constructed at the same time) access to the international prototype kilogram is strictly controlled to reduce wear and tear from normal use and to prevent its accidental or intentional destruction.
 A number of secondary prototypes exist, scattered around the world in regional standards offices.
 They differ from the international prototype by no more than one part in 109 and could be pressed into service should something happen to the original.

 Still, it should be evident that a better standard is needed.
 Despite all the best efforts of the BIPM, the mass of the international prototype increases by approximately 1 part in 109 per year due to the inevitable accumulation of contaminants on its surface.
 This error is just at the limit of uncertainty in the measurement used to calibrate the secondary prototypes and is therefore of some significance.
 For this reason, the international prototype has a mass of one kilogram only after it has been cleaned and washed by a specified method.

-Natural irregularities in the rotation of the earth limited the accuracy achievable through this definition, however.
-The rotation of the earth varies by about 1 part in 108 between May (when it is slowest) and September (when it is fastest).
-Furthermore, the rate of the earth's rotation decreases by about 1 part in 109 per year as energy is drained away by the tidal interactions of the earth and moon.
+Natural irregularities in the rotation of the Earth limited the accuracy achievable through this definition, however.
+The rotation of the Earth varies by about 1 part in 108 between May (when it is slowest) and September (when it is fastest).
+Furthermore, the rate of the Earth's rotation decreases by about 1 part in 109 per year as energy is drained away by tidal interactions between the Earth and the moon.

-Greater accuracies could be achieved from the motion of the earth around the sun, which is less susceptible to change over the years.
-The time it takes the sun to make one complete circuit across the sky (from summer solstice to summer solstice, for example) is known as a tropical year.
-In 1960, the CGPM on advice from the International Astronomical Union declared the second to be 1/31,556,925.9747 of the tropical year.
+Greater accuracies could be achieved from the motion of the Earth around the sun, which is less susceptible to change over the years.
+The time it takes the sun to make one complete circuit across the sky from summer solstice to summer solstice is known as a tropical year.
+In 1960, the CGPM on advice from the International Astronomical Union declared the second to be 131,556,925.9747 of the tropical year.
 This meant that a day, which formerly defined the second, was now defined by it.
 A unit day is now 86,400 seconds long by definition.

 A cesium oscillator, commonly referred to as an atomic clock, is a device that counts the hyperfine transitions made by a collection of cesium atoms.
 Accuracy of 1 part in 1014 are routinely achieved.